 Why use open educational resources?

-If you need extra help in a particular topic OER can provide some learning support.
+If you need extra help with a particular topic OER can provide some learning support.
 Be it through tutorial videos or free e-books.
-Additionally it gives the opportunity to independently learn on a particular topic of interest.
+Additionally, it gives the opportunity to independently learn on a particular topic of interest.

 George Mason University has developed a metafinder that searches the leading repositories for Open Educational Resources.
 Users can search across all sites or search specific sites.
 Enter terms describing the information needed to find open educational resources on a topic.

 The searches seventeen targets in real-time, instantly returning the top several hundred or so relevant hits from each site.
 Because it is a real-time search, it can take a bit longer than searches of pre-indexed content; however, as compensation the results returned are absolutely up-to-the-minute for each search target.
 Additional results continue to trickle in as the search continues running and you begin examining your results.

 Openly Available Sources Integrated Search (OASIS) is a search tool that aims to make the discovery of open content easier.
 OASIS currently searches open content from 72 different sources and contains 165,592 records.

 OASIS is being developed at SUNY Geneseo's Milne Library in consultation with Alexis Clifton, SUNY OER Services Executive Director.

 Loyola University Chicago Libraries

 Cudahy Library · 1032 W. Sheridan Rd., Chicago, IL 60660 · 773.508.2632

 Lewis Library · 25 E. Pearson St., Chicago, IL 60611 · 312.915.6622